karthikvmala/3d_world_builder/README.md

 ## Features

 - Dynamic day/night cycle with realistic lighting
-- Interactive animals that respond to clicks with animations and sounds
+- Relaxing music and rain sounds effects
-- Ambient nature sounds (birds, frogs, wind, water)
 - Beautiful terrain with trees and water
 - Post-processing effects (bloom, vignette, depth of field)
 - Camera controls for exploring the scene